EvmosGov/proposals/communityspend/HackAtom-Evmos-Sponsorship.md

 |---|---|
 | Sum  | $200K, or roughly 0.31% of the community pool*  |

 \* Interchain Foundation has waived our sponsorship fee completely to give us more firepower in the outreach and events department without having to request for more community funding!
-A sincere thank you to our IBC fren.
+A huge thank you to our IBC frens.

 \** As of Jul 4th 10PM UTC+9

 ## **Funding Request Justification**